Raviranjan1208/Power-Bi-Business-Insights-360/README.md

 Recently the company has faced a unforeseen loss by opening store in America based on the surveys, intuition and some excel analysis and also the company’s competitors has handful of analytics team to perform analysis and make data driven decision.
 So, the AltiQ hardware has no other option other than building their analytics team for data driven insights and decisions in the future to survive better in the industry.

-Link for Live Interaction with Dashboard : <iframe title="Business_Insights360" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiMWQ4MzdiMTgtMWI2OC00OGM1LWJlM2QtZTI0NDVmMGQyOTIxIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9" frameborder="0" allowFullScreen="true"></iframe>
+Link for Live Interaction with Dashboard : https://app.powerbi.com/view?r=eyJrIjoiMWQ4MzdiMTgtMWI2OC00OGM1LWJlM2QtZTI0NDVmMGQyOTIxIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9